-Operator must have transmission in neutral, blade clutch disengaged, (and OPC levers depressed for electric start) to start engine.
-Release of OPC levers will cause the engine to stop if hydro transmission is not in neutral and/or blade clutch is engaged.
+Operator must have speed control lever in neutral, PTO disengaged, (and OPC levers depressed for electric start) to start engine.
+Release of OPC levers will cause the engine to stop if speed control lever is not in neutral and/or PTO is engaged.

-2.6 STEERING/BRAKE CONTROL:
+2.6 STEERING CONTROL:

-Fingertip drive control levers provide independent speed control, braking and neutral to each drive wheel for moving forward or reverse, stopping and power turning.
+Fingertip drive control levers provide independent speed control, braking, and neutral to each drive wheel for moving forward or reverse, stopping, and power turning.